What is the Knowledge Graph?

 How has the Knowledge Graph impacted search?

 The Knowledge Graph has impacted SEO for businesses and websites in three main ways.
 Some sites saw a decline in traffic when this new feature was launched.
 Wikipedia reported a 21 percent decline in page views after it went live.

 Another area of significant impact has been the creation of sidebar panels, which exist for nearly every business, from major corporations to small businesses.
 These panels show up in response to a branded query, and they offer quite a bit of information about your brand.
 The panel often includes a summary, optimized photos, reviews, social profiles, competitors, and even stock prices for applicable brands.

 How does the Knowledge Graph work?

 - Consider the queries that will result in Quick Answers for your industry, such as ‘how to’s’ and ‘what is’ questions.
 Create content that answers the question sufficiently to improve your odds of being picked as the authoritative source for the answer.
 Answer customer questions in clear and easy-to-digest ways.
 Monitor the impage of Google's Quick Answers in terms of traffic and click-through rates.
 You may see a clear increase for some chosen as an answer.
 This can boost trust for those scanning the SERP.

 - The people who want more in-depth replies, the ones more likely to convert, are likely to scroll past these Quick Answers to the results below.
 Optimize your content to keep your site as highly ranked as possible.
 You can do this with several SEO best practices including optimizing image alt text, title tags, increasing keyword density, adding backlinks, and so much more.
-Become a master in SEO to increase your chances of being seen by the graph and becoming a Quick Answer.
+Become a master in SEO to increase your chances of being seen by the Knowledge Graph and becoming a Quick Answer.